ASSERT-KTH/jdbl/README.md

 </plugin>
 ```

-Where the property `${strategy}` can take one of the three debloating strategies supported by JDbl.
+Where the property `${strategy}` can take one of the three debloating strategies supported by JDBL.

 You also need to add the JaCoCo Maven plugin to your project: